mgiagnoni/DToolsDevkitBundle/README.markdown

 Generate CLI command classes
 ----------------------------

-The `devkit:create-command' command generates a console command class, based on a customizable template, inside a bundle.
+The `devkit:create-command` command generates a console command class, based on a customizable template, inside a bundle.

 Examples: